Colestid Side Effects

-Note: This document contains side effect information about colestipol.
-Some of the dosage forms listed on this page may not apply to the brand name Colestid.
+Note: This page contains information about the side effects of colestipol.
+Some of the dosage forms included on this document may not apply to the brand name Colestid.

-Some side effects of Colestid may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Colestid may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to colestipol: oral powder for suspension, oral tablet

 Along with its needed effects, colestipol (the active ingredient contained in Colestid) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur while taking colestipol:Rare

 - stomach pain (severe) with nausea and vomiting

 Check with your doctor as soon as possible if any of the following side effects occur while taking colestipol:More common

 Some side effects of colestipol may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:Less common